ankschoubey/old-blog/_posts/2021-01-14-why-ethics.md

 Being ethical allows you to tell the truth almost always and not be afraid of the consequences.

+## Node in a network

+Your actions and decisions are more than yours.
+They are a node in a network [^3].
+If you can affect 1000 people whom you positively meet in your life, they might do that same to other people and positive things branch out like a tree.

 ## Meaning
 Ethics provide life more meaning.